digital-land/specification/content/dataset/infrastructure-project.md

 ---
 attribution: crown-copyright
 collection: ''
-dataset: nationally-significant-infrastructure-project
+dataset: infrastructure-project
-description: An application for a nationally significant infrastructure development
+description: An application for a infrastructure development
 end-date: ''
 entity-maximum: '11999999999'
 entity-minimum: '11100000000'